-Effective January 1, 2024, ADAP clients who previously did not qualify for non-MAGI Medi-Cal based on the previous asset test will have been referred to Medi-Cal at initial enrollment or re-enrollment.
-Clients who enrolled into non-MAGI Medi-Cal will have a SOC and result in a cost savings for ADAP as ADAP will cover prescription drug costs on the formulary up to the client's SOC amount.
+Description of Change: Beginning January 1, 2024, ADAP clients who previously did not qualify for non-MAGI Medi-Cal based on the previous asset test will be referred to Medi-Cal at initial enrollment or re-enrollment.
+Clients who enroll into non-MAGI Medi-Cal will have a SOC and result in a cost savings for ADAP as ADAP will cover prescription drug costs on the formulary up to the client's SOC amount.